sigma144/witness-randomizer/README.md

 If this setting is on, these panels will be completely disabled so that you never have to solve a puzzle that's unrandomized.

 Instead, the normal effects of these panels are moved to other panels around the world.
-You can find details of these changes in the [Sigma randomizer documentation].
+You can find details of these changes in the [Sigma randomizer documentation](https://github.com/sigma144/witness-randomizer/wiki/Activation-Triggers).

 ### EP shuffle